-IN RE: EVAN BRIAN HAAS AND MICHAEL SHAHBAZI V. NAVIENT SOLUTIONS, LLC AND NAVIENT CREDIT FINANCE CORPORATION
+IN RE: EVAN BRIAN CROCKER AND MICHAEL SHAHBAZI V. NAVIENT SOLUTIONS, LLC AND NAVIENT CREDIT FINANCE CORPORATION

 A lawsuit alleging that some student loan debtors who have declared bankruptcy do not have to pay back some of their loans—and may have refunds coming to them